-In previous years, the financial statements have been prepared on a going concern basis.
-However, in 2020/21 a majority of tenants voted in favour of the directors' proposal to transfer the housing activities of Cube to fellow Wheatley subsidiaries, The Glasgow Housing Association Limited and Loretto Housing Association Limited.
-Accordingly the directors have not prepared the financial statements on a going concern basis.
+In 2020/21 a majority of tenants voted in favour of a proposal to transfer the housing properties of Cube in Glasgow to Wheatley Homes Glasgow Limited and thereafter to a transfer of engagements of all other business of Cube to Loretto Housing Association Limited.
+The transfer of engagements to Loretto completed on 28 July 2021, Cube ceased to trade on the same date and the Association is expected to be closed in due course.
+Accordingly, the directors have not prepared the financial statements on a going concern basis.

-The effect on the financial statements is for all of the long term assets and liabilities to be shown as current on the balance sheet.
+The effect on the financial statements is for all of the long term assets and liabilities to be shown as current on the balance sheet 2021 comparatives.
 There are no valuation changes to be made as all activities are being transferred to group entities as trading activities.

-Discount rates have been used in the valuation of housing properties and in the assessment of the fair value of financial instruments.
+Discount rates have been previously been used in the valuation of housing properties and in the assessment of the fair value of financial instruments.
 The rates used are subject to change and are influenced by wider economic factors over time.